 For local taxis in Pradollano ring Pepe: 646 090 000 or Daniel: 627 287 222

 You can view a live feed of all the webcams on the mountain.
 Check the road condition on the way up to the resort, the snow condition in town and how busy the slopes are from the base of Valeta.

 Skiing at Sierra Nevada is fun.
-It’s a relatively small resort and doesn’t offer much options for off-piste or expert skiing, but it makes up for it with a great mix of green, blue and red runs, it’s proximity to Granada and great warm weather blue sky skiing.
+It’s a relatively small resort and doesn’t offer many options for off-piste or expert skiing, but it makes up for it with a great mix of green, blue and red runs, its proximity to Granada and great warm weather blue sky skiing.